timeweb-cloud/sdk-go/docs/DedicatedServerPreset.md

 ### NewDedicatedServerPreset

-`func NewDedicatedServerPreset(id float32, description string, isIpmiEnabled bool, cpu DedicatedServerPresetCpu, disk DedicatedServerPresetDisk, memory DedicatedServerPresetMemory, location string, ) *DedicatedServerPreset`
+`func NewDedicatedServerPreset(id float32, description string, isIpmiEnabled bool, isPreInstalled bool, cpu DedicatedServerPresetCpu, disk DedicatedServerPresetDisk, memory DedicatedServerPresetMemory, location string, ) *DedicatedServerPreset`

 NewDedicatedServerPreset instantiates a new DedicatedServerPreset object This constructor will assign default values to properties that have it defined,